FelixTheStudent/cellpypes/README.md

 -   You can build hierarchy with the `parent` argument, to arbitrary depths.
 In this example, CD8+ T cells are `CD3E+CD8A+`, not just `CD8A+`, because their ancestor `Tcell` had a rule for CD3E.
+-   Above code chunk is a neat way to document your cell type assignment.
+You can generate a template with neat text alignment with `pype_code_template()`.

 ### classify and plot\_classes